USAFA-ECE/ece281-book/_sources/lab/lab1.md

 Now that you have **four** prototypes to compare, we will rule out some solutions and continue with two viable options.

-Typically, this is an invovled process (often with a decions matrix!)
+Typically, this is an involved process (often with a decision matrix!)
 But four our purposes, we will pick for you.

 Use [Digital](https://github.com/hneemann/Digital) to simulate the following two circuits.